The Dragons Experience

 A typical Dragons group has a 4:1 participant-to-instructor ratio.
 This ensures that each person receives individual support and personalized challenge.
 The intimate group dynamic of a small cohort fosters deep dialogue and an inclusive group spirit that builds alumni friendships that last a lifetime.

-We work with the best international guides and educators in the industry because we know that mentorship matters.
+Dragons works with the best international guides and educators in the industry because they know that mentorship matters.
 Instructors are selected based on their group facilitation skills, local language fluency, and regional experience in the country.
-When not guiding with Dragons, our instructors are graduate students, returned Peace Corps Volunteers, U.N. development professionals, veteran wilderness guides, and career teachers.
-The majority of our staff were born outside of the U.S. and are multilingual.
+When not guiding with Dragons, instructors are graduate students, returned Peace Corps Volunteers, U.N. development professionals, veteran wilderness guides, and career teachers.
+The majority of their staff were born outside of the U.S. and are multilingual.

-On course, we learn by doing.
-We travel like locals, live with families, apprentice with artists, and learn from scholars, factory workers, sages, and community leaders alike.
-Our goal is to connect participants to a direct experience of a different place through hands-on meaningful engagement.
-We embrace a leadership model of leading-from-behind, such that participants follow their own questions and curiosity.
+On course, you learn by doing.
+They travel like locals, live with families, apprentice with artists, and learn from scholars, factory workers, sages, and community leaders alike.
+Their goal is to connect participants to a direct experience of a different place through hands-on meaningful engagement.
+They embrace a leadership model of leading-from-behind, such that participants follow their own questions and curiosity.

 DYNAMIC COURSE DESIGN